 Skiptracing is the process of collecting and analyzing information to locate someone who has “skipped” town “without a trace.”
 There are plenty of things that you can do to get this process started on your own, but you may find it a valuable timesaver to recruit the services of a private investigative agency to help you.

-The process of searching for a lost soul has been greatly expedited with the advancement of technology.
-Though a basic web search may initially yield fruitless, P.I.’s have direct access to records, material, databases, etc. that you might not have direct access.
+The process of searching for a missing person has been greatly expedited with the advancement of technology.
+A basic web search may initially reveal little if any information for the average person; thus, private hiring a private investigator may be advantageous.
+P.I.’s have direct access to records, material, databases, etc. that you might not have direct access.
 Skiptracing utilizes all available information to track down a subject, rather than just the public information (i.e. web searches).

 In cases where the subject of a skiptrace doesn’t want to be found, often they will go out of their way to avoid releasing any public information.
 However, in today’s world, it’s impossible to live comfortably or naturally without leaving some trail.
 Credit cards, phone records, tax records, background checks, employment history, and utility bills can all be analyzed to find patterns.

 For example, if the subject is found to have worked for employer A, Employer B, and employer C, in that order, then the subject is likely to be living closest to employer C. Given that, if employer C pays minimum wage, then certain parts of the area can be eliminated…you wouldn’t expect the subject to be living in a five-star-condo on minimum wage, now, would you?
 These sorts of patterns in private records can be cross-referenced with equal and opposite public records to find a single pattern that is ultimately used to follow the subject all the way back to his/her functional homestead.